realworldocaml/book/en/json.md

 * Using polymorphic variants to write more extensible libraries and protocols (but still retain the ability to extend them if needed)
-* The use of _combinator_ functions to compose common operations over data structures in a type-safe way.
+* The use of _combinators_ to compose common operations over data structures in a type-safe way.
 * Using external tools to generate boilerplate OCaml modules and signatures from external specification files.